 A strong brand community can also strengthen a business internally.
 Employees are part of a brand’s community.
 They can connect with customers and deepen their loyalty to a brand, which increases retention and benefits an employer’s recruiting and hiring efforts.

 An engaged brand community can also lead to better innovation and improved products and services.
 When customers and employees become brand advocates, businesses can more easily grow their customer base.
-A content marketing strategy focused on brand community can help.
+That’s why a content marketing strategy focused on helping you build a brand community is essential.

 A business can both use content marketing to generate a stronger sense of community and use their existing community to modify a content marketing plan.
 When your goal is to build community around your brand, consider using these tips.